 Where To Buy

-As it’s unrefined, it contains some nutritional content such as fiber, potassium, phosphorus, zinc, iron, manganese, and copper.
-It also has a low GI (glycemic index) compared to regular sugar, which means it’s less likely to cause blood sugar spikes.
-Although it’s often marketed as a healthier alternative to white sugar, it contains the same amount of calories and carbohydrates.
-It’s still a type of sugar, so use sparingly.
+As it’s unrefined, it contains some nutritional content such as fiber, calcium, potassium, magnesium, phosphorus, zinc, iron, manganese, and copper.
+It also has a low GI (glycemic index) compared to regular sugar, making it less likely to cause blood sugar spikes.
+Although it’s often marketed as a healthier alternative to white sugar as it contains minerals and vitamins absent in refined sugar, it contains the same calories and carbohydrates.
+It’s still a type of sugar, so use it in moderation.

-For a similar sticky consistency and flavor profile, use brown sugar, maple sugar, date sugar, or a combination of white sugar and molasses.
+For a similar sticky consistency and complex flavor profile, use brown sugar, maple sugar or maple syrup, date sugar, or a combination of white sugar and molasses or honey.